 Before we continue, I should mention that there is an even smarter way to do this without using the temporary URL at all and without editing the wp-config.php file at all.
 You can change the hosts file on your local computer to point your domain to the IP address of the new server.

-I wrote a separate post about this, take a look at the post How to Test Your Site on a New Server Before DNS Change, take a look if you prefer to check your site this way.
-This method is even more recommended than the method described in this post.
+I wrote a separate post about this, check out How to Test Your Site on a New Server Before DNS Change if you prefer that approach.
+The hosts file method is more reliable than the temporary URL method described here.

 How to Find the Temporary URL?